steno-aarhus/research/about/quarto.md

 ## Accessibility

-Accessibility is an important topic for us (e.g. Luke, a maintainer of the Steno Aarhus GitHub repositories, has some colour-blindess).
+Accessibility is an important topic for us.
 But it's also an incredibly complicated area that is difficult or near-impossible to address all possible accessibility aspects.

-When it comes to web accessibility, this means that the pages in GitHub cannot be built to comply with the Web Accessibility Act.

 Like all website tools or services, Quarto on it's own can't incorporate all aspects of accessibility.
 Many things require manual editing.
 Things we at Steno Aarhus do to help improve accessibility is:

 -   We use a custom theme that is designed to be as compliant as possible with the web accessibility